 - Following any additional steps required by your unit to comply with HIPAA.

-Sensitive data, including PHI, may be collected and stored in Qualtrics for non-clinical, academic purposes only (for example, research and hospital quality improvement initiatives).
-Qualtrics cannot be used for any clinical applications, no matter the sensitivity level of the data.
+Sensitive data, including PHI, may be collected and stored in Qualtrics for non-clinical purposes only (for example, research and hospital quality improvement initiatives).
+Qualtrics should not be used for any clinical applications that delivers, documents, or otherwise contributes to the care of individual patients.

 Social Security numbers should only be used where required by law or where they are essential for university business processes.
 If you must use SSNs, it is preferred that you use institutional resources designed to house this data, such as the Data Warehouse.
 Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
 (Contact IA via the ITS Service Center.)

-Qualtrics should not be used to maintain or share Export Controlled Research.
-This is because Qualtrics cannot ensure that only U.S. persons have access to or maintain its systems.
+Qualtrics should not be used to maintain or share Export Controlled Research, as Qualtrics cannot ensure that only U.S. persons have access to or maintain its systems.